 The transmission of infectious diseases is strongly affected by biosecurity and health management practices.
 Causes of mortality may also include bacterial infections (erysipelas, colibacillosis, pasteurellosis) that result from birds having contact with soil on the range or the litter in the shed, and viral diseases (lymphoid leucosis, Marek’s disease, Newcastle disease).
 Increased incidence of internal and external parasites may also be found in non-cage systems.
 However, this does not mean that non-cage systems should be abandoned.
 Rather, the emphasis should be on improved management of these systems.
 A Swiss study, that monitored hens for 12 years after cages were banned in Switzerland, found that the incidence of viral disease and parasitism consistently decreased over this period due to a focus on bird management.

-Where hens have access to the outdoors, there is a risk of birds being predated upon by both ground and aerial predators.
-Managing this risk is key to reducing mortalities due to predation.
+Where hens have access to the outdoors, there is a risk of birds being predated.
 Shed design should be such that predator entry is restricted.
 Similarly, where fencing is used, it should be constructed and maintained to prevent the entry of predators such as foxes and dogs.
-Guardian animals such as dogs (e.g. maremmas), alpacas or donkeys may help deter ground predators as well.
+Guardian animals such as dogs (e.g. maremmas), alpacas or donkeys may also help deter ground predators.
 Providing overhead cover – either natural or artificial – will protect hens from aerial predators while still encouraging birds to access the range.